jenessal/heartfailure/README.md

 * Feature engineering to date is very limited, only implementing standard feature scaling.
 * Specifying a different URL to download data from, and target variable for prediction in the train is implemented, but not tested.
 * Saving trained model to disc and loading a trained model from local to predict from are not supported.
+* Prediction method currently predicts a single sample at a time.